davestewart/extension-bus/README.md

 However, setting up a robust, consistent and flexible messaging implementation is surprisingly complex.

-This package satisfies those criteria, by way of:
+This package provides an elegant solution, with:

 - simple cross-process messaging
 - named buses to easily target individual processes